nikitakapitan/transformers/README.rst

 1. Get model weights
 -----
 The pre-trained weights are stored on my Drive.
-You can use the link below to add the shortcut
+You can use the link below to add the shortcut (no need to download)

 - Add shortcut to Google drive: https://drive.google.com/file/d/1fQLCFoj2-RmS1M-LzyaSlUYVOS8LSrE1/view?usp=sharing